 Grimm: Top 10 Wesen of All Time

 Like Nick's late great Aunt Marie, I have been recording supernatural creatures that appear over the course of Grimm.
-A plethora of creatures appear throughout the series run, but I've narrowed it down to some of the best.
+A plethora of creatures appear throughout the series run, but I've narrowed it down to some of the very best.
 Look here for the top 10 Wesen of all time.

 These black widow-like Wesen first appeared in the episode Tarentella.
 Spinnetod (SHPIN-nuh-toht) are also called Death Spiders.
 When they Woge, Spinnetod's hands grow gray and clawed and their entire eye – iris and pupil – goes black.
 In addition, the Spinnetod grow chelicerae, the hollow fangs of a spider.
 Spinnetod can lose limbs and regrow them over time.